 - New Century Transportation – Representation of Chapter 7 trustee for a national shipping and logistics company.
 Played a leading role in winding down the debtors’ operations, liquidating more than $50 million in assets and prosecuting dozens of avoidance actions, among other issues.

 - Sears – Representation of a number of creditors, including landlords.

-- ASHinc Corp. – Representation of liquidating trustee / plan administrator with respect to post-confirmation claims and issues in a case involving tens of millions of dollars.
+- ASHinc Corp.– Representation of liquidating trustee / plan administrator with respect to post-confirmation claims and litigation.

 - Voyager Learning Co. – Representation of the unsecured creditors committee for a former operator of learning centers.
 The case involves nuanced “rabbi” trust issues.